ProvenanceMary Cassatt, Chateau de Beaufresne, Mesnil-Theribus, until 1926

 - Authenticity: This painting is accompanied by a certificate of authenticity from the Comité Caillebotte, the definitive authority on the artist’s paintings.

-- Date: One of Caillebotte’s best-known paintings, Paris Street; Rainy Day, at the Art Institute of Chicago, was painted in the same year, 1877.
+- Date: Painted in 1877, the same year as one of Caillebotte’s best-known paintings, Paris Street; Rainy Day, at the Art Institute of Chicago.

 - Provenance: This painting belonged to the personal collection of fellow artist Mary Cassatt until her death in 1926.